Stacked-Org/stacked-docs/docs/feature-guides/Navigation/navigation-basics.md

 ---
-id: navigation
+id: navigation-basics
-title: "Navigation"
+title: "Navigation Basics"
 sidebar_position: 1
 ---

-# Navigation
+# Navigation Basics

 Stacked has a navigation system setup that relies on code generation and navigator 1.0 functionality.
 Navigation funtionality is accessible through a service called `NavigationService`.
 The reason it's wrapped in a service is to allow it to be used where yout business logic makes those navigation decisions.
 This also makes it mockable and thus, unit testable.